 Need for Cloud Testing – Issues and Challenges

-Traditional testing has limitations like latency, performance, concurrency, planning issues and is way too expensive.
-Cloud testing is a big game changer and surpasses the challenges faced with traditional testing.
-It can be used to provide flexible, scalable and affordable testing environment at all times or on demand.
+Traditional testing has limitations like latency, performance, concurrency, and planning issues and is way too expensive.
+Cloud testing is a big game changer and surpasses the challenges faced by traditional testing.
+It can be used to provide a flexible, scalable, and affordable testing environment at all times or on demand.

 Cloud testing is a great fit for an agile environment.
-It can leverage for the whole life cycle of web or mobile application, right from the beginning of development until the application is into production.
+It can leverage the whole life cycle of web or mobile app development, right from the beginning of development until the application is in production.
 Today, if you need to generate thousands of virtual users to test a specific web application then the number of servers required for that test can be deployed within a couple of minutes.
 Best of all, you only need to pay those servers for the duration of the test thus making it more economical and viable.

-Cloud testing is flexible enough such that it can be used for continuous performance testing.
+Cloud testing is flexible enough that it can be used for continuous performance testing.
 Test maker runs tests in multiple cloud testing environments making it possible to manage performance from different geographical locations.
-Tester gets a real time testing experience of applications on browsers and OS rather than simulated environments.
+Tester gets a real-time testing experience of applications on browsers and OS rather than simulated environments.
 Cloud testing eliminates the cost of building and maintaining a test lab for load and performance testing.
 If a specific test environment is required, just use it via the cloud.
-There is no need to provision expensive and difficult to manage quality test labs.
+There is no need to provision expensive and difficult-to-manage quality test labs.

-Cloud-based testing poses different operational challenges in the real world scenario.
+Cloud-based testing poses different operational challenges in the real-world scenario.
 One of the major challenges would be creating an on-demand test environment.
-The current cloud technology does not have any supporting solutions that will help cloud engineers build a cost effective cloud test environment.
-For scalability and performance testing, the current framework and solutions do not support the features such as dynamic scalability, scalable testing environments, SLA-based requirements and cost-models.
-Testing security is yet another concern inside clouds as security services become a necessary part in modern cloud technology.
+The current cloud technology does not have any supporting solutions that will help cloud engineers build a cost-effective cloud test environment.
+For scalability and performance testing, the current framework and solutions do not support the features such as dynamic scalability, scalable testing environments, SLA-based requirements, and cost models.
+Testing security is yet another concern inside clouds as security services become a necessary part of modern cloud technology.
 Engineers must deal with issues and challenges in security validation and quality assurance for SaaS (Software as a Service) and clouds.
-Integration testing in cloud may not be performed due to lack of time or additional integration cost which subsequently affects performance of the application.
+Integration testing in the cloud may not be performed due to lack of time or additional integration cost which subsequently affects the performance of the application.